Online courses are still booming, with a projected value of more than $1 trillion by 2030 for the e-learning market.

 Which is better?

 Both platforms are comparable when it comes to customization and features.
-The right choice here would probably depend on what you what to build.
+The right choice here would probably depend on what you want to build.

 Monetization